Skip to content

 The Science of the "Hygiene Hypothesis"

 One of the most compelling arguments against over-cleaning is the "Hygiene Hypothesis."
 This theory suggests that our modern obsession with sterility may actually be making us sicker.
-Research from institutions like the Cleveland Clinic indicates that exposure to a diverse range of microbes in early childhood is vital for the development of a balanced immune system.
+The idea is that exposure to a diverse range of microbes in early childhood helps the immune system develop a healthy sense of proportion.

 When we eliminate every trace of bacteria from our environment, our immune systems become "bored" or under-educated.
 Without enough "bad" germs to fight, the body may begin to overreact to harmless substances like pollen or pet dander.
 This has been linked to the significant rise in allergies, asthma, and even autoimmune disorders over the last few decades.